PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 | SonicWall     | 57            |    60 |
 | SonicWall     | 57            |    62 |

-The SonicWall VPN severely decreases transfer rates and should be avoided.
+The SonicWall VPN severely decreased transfer rates.
 If you still find poor performance with the GlobalProtect VPN then consider the multiplexing solution described below which is VPN-free.

 On campus, you can measure the speed of your network connection at [https://tigerspeed.princeton.edu](https://tigerspeed.princeton.edu).
 If you are having trouble connecting to the Research Computing systems using SSH then [see this page](https://researchcomputing.princeton.edu/ssh) and in particular [https://myip.rc.princeton.edu/](https://myip.rc.princeton.edu/).